Britain: Nineteenth and Twentieth Centuries

 In assessing the experience of Jewish women and children in the East End, several distinguishing features emerge.
 On average, and despite the poverty, Jews probably had a higher standard of living and endured less domestic violence, suggesting that Jewish women negotiated the pitfalls of poverty with greater success than others in the working class.
 Jewish children lived in more stable homes, received better care, and were healthier—probably the result of differences in the allocation of family income and the impact of Jewish tradition and charitable networks.

 A sense of ethnic and religious responsibility directly linked the Jewish poor with their wealthier co-religionists.
 The emphasis on charity and education, dietary laws, the honored position of wives and mothers, and the limited resort to alcohol, affected expectations and behavior.
 In her studies of Jewish motherhood in East London between 1870 and 1939, Lara Marks highlights the connections between health and ethnicity.
 Contemporaries suggested that exemplary Jewish motherhood led to the unusually low Jewish infant mortality rates.
-This remarkable record, concludes Marks, resulted from a combination of Jewish customs related to kashrut, hygiene, rituals such as the mikveh and hand washing, as well as breast-feeding, relatively low rates of illegitimacy, and extensive Jewish philanthropy.
+This remarkable record, concludes Marks, resulted from a combination of Jewish customs related to The Jewish dietary laws delineating the permissible types of food and methods of their preparation.kashrut, hygiene, rituals such as the Ritual bathmikveh and hand washing, as well as breast-feeding, relatively low rates of illegitimacy, and extensive Jewish philanthropy.
 Fewer cases of rickets among children, for example, suggests that the diet in Jewish homes was better than in the surrounding area.

 Tensions did arise between established Jews and new arrivals.
-The former promoted notions of respectability, self-reliance and deference—familiar themes in Victorian charitable and social discourse.
-While providing an impressive level of assistance and charity (zedakah), prior to WWI, the host community rarely encouraged immigrants to aspire to a status above the higher levels of the working class—perhaps indicative of the host community’s conception of realistic or acceptable expectations.
+The former promoted notions of respectability, self-reliance, and deference—familiar themes in Victorian charitable and social discourse.
+While providing an impressive level of assistance and charity (Lit. "righteousness" or "justice."
+Charityzedakah), prior to World War I, the host community rarely encouraged immigrants to aspire to a status above the higher levels of the working class—perhaps indicative of the host community’s conception of realistic or acceptable expectations.
 Immigrant mothers found themselves in numerous and often conflicting roles.
 Many functioned as the link to Eastern European religious and cultural life, values that their children’s educational institutions tended to disdain.
 The established Jewish community promoted Anglicization among immigrant women—via their children and communal services.

 Girls’ formal education had been generally neglected in the eighteenth and nineteenth century.
-Middle class parents were generally not as committed to separate Jewish schools for their children, fearing they encouraged a sense of exclusiveness, and were even less concerned with education for girls.
+Middle-class parents were generally not as committed to separate Jewish schools for their children, fearing they encouraged a sense of exclusiveness, and were even less concerned with education for girls.
 Few, however, objected to separate schools for the poor.
 Some “respectable” poor girls attended the Ashkenazi-founded trade school of the Jews’ Hospital, established in 1807.
-Girls studied moral values their teachers thought appropriate, along with domestic skills such as knitting, washing, ironing and cooking that prepared them to become in their early adolescence domestic servants in Jewish homes.
+Girls studied moral values their teachers thought appropriate, along with domestic skills such as knitting, washing, ironing, and cooking that prepared them to become in their early adolescence domestic servants in Jewish homes.
 The Jews’ Free School, founded in 1817, also provided poor girls, along with boys, with an elementary general and religious education.
 In 1846, a girls’ school connected to Westminster Jews’ Free School opened.
 Philanthropic support increased because of fear of missionary influences on children.
 Two important communal organizations, the Jewish Association for the Diffusion of Religious Knowledge (JADRK), founded in 1860, and its successor, the Jewish Religious Education Board (JREB, 1894), offered rudimentary Jewish education and catered overwhelmingly to girls, who made up sixty to eighty percent of the students.
-JADRK encouraged kashrut and plentiful use of water, and alerted mothers to the moral dangers to their daughters if they visited places of amusement.
+JADRK encouraged The Jewish dietary laws delineating the permissible types of food and methods of their preparation.kashrut and plentiful use of water, and alerted mothers to the moral dangers to their daughters if they visited places of amusement.

 Jewish women, among them Lady Louisa Goldsmid and Fanny Hertz, participated in the campaign to open higher education to women.
 Goldsmid helped found Girton College (1869) and her involvement meant that Jewish women gained admission to Cambridge University alongside Christian women.